 Don’t laugh, but well over 50% of diet products simply don’t work.
-So what about Lipodrops.
-We decided to complete a full-fledged review of the ingredients, side effects, customer service department and clinical support.
+So what about Lipodrops?
+Our detailed review concentrated on the ingredients, side effects, customer service department and clinical support.
 User reviews were also taken into consideration.
 Then, we refined and summarized to give you the bottom line.

 To start, Lipodrops are a diet supplement that works in conjunction with reduced eating and exercise to speed up weight-loss.
 The drops contain l-methionine, inositol, choline chloride and l-carnitine.
 Each bottle has 30 servings and you take the product twice daily, so you only get two weeks out of the deal.
-You’ll pay $80 a month.
 You can use it on the go, which is one benefit.

 We’ve no idea what company is behind Lipodrops.
 We know two doctors, Dr. M.J.
 Collier and Dr. J. Goldklang, formulated the product.
 We like the ease of use and that fact that physicians are behind it, but read on…

 Short-Term Use – “Long-Term Results?”

 Our first concern with Lipodrops ingredients were how long you take them.
 There are quite a few reviews on Lipodrops, but the majority only mention using the product for one week to a month.
 Longer use is not described by dieters.
 “It’s interesting that Lipodrops claims to be safe for long-term use, but no customers use the it for more than a short while,” says our Research Editor.

 “I took it for one month March of 2013,” says one user.

-Another dieter wonders about the lack of information, “Can someone PLEASE post results or respond to the dozens of inquiries post week 1??”
+Another dieter stated, “Can someone PLEASE post results or respond to the dozens of inquiries post week 1?”

 Scroll below for one of the best products we’ve seen over the last year.